-Somewhere in the middle of that, you’re trying to let your customers know that you just started stocking a fabulous new boiler that will make them happy and comfortable all winter.
+Somewhere in the middle of that, your HVAC marketing strategy is trying to let your customers know that you just started stocking a fabulous new boiler that will make them happy and comfortable all winter.

 The way to do that: VIDEO.

 There’s no doubt about the fact that videos are super eye-catching, and when you’re vying for a split second of someone’s time as they’re scrolling down their news feed, you need to do everything you can to grab their attention.
 The good news is that it’s a simple fix.
 Just make sure you add a good video, gif or even photograph with every post, as part of your HVAC marketing plan.

 (“Video?
 No, look, it’s probably not for us.
 We’re selling boilers!
 We’re technicians, not actors.
 We don’t need video.”
 Okay, we hear you.
 It’s definitely something new to consider, even if it is slightly outside your comfort zone.
 But we’re here to help.
 Here’s why video marketing is so important and here’s why you should organize a photoshoot for your business.)

 We’re going to let you in on a little secret.
 One thing, and one thing alone, can make or break the Facebook part of your HVAC marketing strategy.
 You can’t succeed until you incorporate it.
 Are you ready?

 There, we said it.
 You can publish the best content in the world, and you can cover every post in glitter, but the magic won’t happen unless you’re consistent.
 So keep your content coming!

-Lots of times, the biggest thing that will distinguish you from your competitors is the fact that they’ll create a post or two and then shrug and forget about it.
+Lots of times, the biggest thing that will distinguish your HVAC marketing strategy from your competitors is the fact that they’ll create a post or two and then shrug and forget about it.
 You won’t.
 You’ll keep posting, putting things up at least a few times a week, and your customers will notice.

 You’ll let them know about new offers.
 You’ll give them tips to help keep their homes snug in winter.
 You’ll post relevant local content so they feel connected to you.
 And you’ll be the first person they call when their boiler breaks or they want to upgrade to a smart thermostat.